Bushwacker (comics): Powers and abilities

-Bushwacker has been trained in CIA hand-to-hand combat techniques, and is trained in infiltration and assassination.
+It has been implied that Bushwacker's abilities are a result of mutation, making him one of the mutants he despises.
+Furthermore, he has been trained in CIA hand-to-hand combat techniques, and is trained in infiltration and assassination.
 He also has familiarity with the workings of international intelligence agencies and their methods.

 Other versions

 House of M

-Bushwacker appeared in the House of M reality spin-off House of M: Masters of Evil.
+An alternate version of Carl Burbank appears in the House of M reality spin-off House of M: Masters of Evil.